christofferturpin/microsocial/README.md

 Instead of trying to be the next Twitter killer (Twitter seems to be doing that itself), MicroSocial gives you one page.
 Just one.
 A single HTML file you fully control.
 No feeds.
 No likes.
 No ad-driven dopamine economy.
 It’s the opposite of infinite scroll; it’s a cul-de-sac.
 A weird, handmade webpage with room for bad poetry and blinking gifs.

 It’s not built for hype.
-It’s built for meaning.
-But don’t mistake that for fragility it’s weird and production-grade.
-Everything runs serverlessly on AWS: no VMs, no cold start nightmares, no single points of failure.
-You could onboard 10 users or 10,000 and the infra wouldn’t blink (and if it does we just do some DAX and SQS and call that a thing).
+It’s built for meaning. verything runs serverlessly on AWS, meaning no single points of failure.
+You could onboard 10 users or 10,000 and the infra wouldn’t blink (and if it does we just do some DAX and SQS and call that a feature).

 It’s a little weird.
 A little overengineered.
 And entirely yours.